Know What You Don't Know: Consistency in Sliding Window Filtering with Unobservable States Applied to Visual-Inertial

-The proposed solutions to inconsistency arising from unobservable states in optimization-based approaches are presented as being problem-specific and a generalized approach is lacking.
-Additionally, within the context of VI-SLAM, no analysis of SWF consistency with IMU preintegration exists.
-Since most past investigations have focused on the VI-SLAM algorithm, it is chosen as the specific application of study for this paper.
-However, the consistency analysis presented in Section \ref{sec:consistency_analysis} is application-agnostic.
+However, \cite{Dong-Si2011, Dong-Si2012, Huai2021} present their solutions as being VI-SLAM-specific and analyze a specific matrix structure resulting from their problem setup.
+As a result, it is unclear how a different problem, such as one making use of IMU preintegration, might be handled.
+VI-SLAM is still chosen as the considered application in this paper, but the consistency analysis presented in Section \ref{sec:consistency_analysis} is application-agnostic.

-The contribution of this letter is providing two consistency requirements for estimation involving unobservable states.
-Specifically, this letter generalizes, clarifies, and extends the analysis presented in \cite{Huai2021} and extends remarks made in \cite{Li2011} about the link between linearization and consistency in EKF methods to SWFs.
+The contribution of this letter is providing two general consistency requirements for SWF estimation involving unobservable states.
+The first requirement ensures that the initial algorithm formulation respects the true observability of the problem.
+The second requirement is generalized and clarified based on the analysis done in \cite{Huai2021}, and ensures that the true observability of the problem is maintained during runtime.
 Applying the requirements within a VI-SLAM algorithm results in the novel finding that using IMU preintegration leads to statistically consistent results in cases where using standard IMU integration does not.